Gyanendra Nath Chakravarti: Early life and education

-After his early education at a missionary school in Banaras, Chakravarti continued his studies at Calcutta University and Muir College in Allahabad (now Prayagraj).
-He was awarded a Master of Arts and a Bachelor of Laws.
+Chakravarti received his early education at a missionary school in Banaras.
+He studied at the University of Calcutta and earned a Bachelor's Degree in Law and a Master's Degree in Arts.

 Career

-Chakravarti began his career as a lecturer in physical science at a college in Bareilly.
-By 1893 he was appointed professor of mathematics at the University of Allahabad.
-During his time at the university he formed a friendship with Motilal Nehru, a key figure in India's independence movement and the father of Jawaharlal Nehru, the first prime minister of India.
+Chakravarti began his career as a lecturer in physical science at a college in Bareilly, Uttar Pradesh.
+In 1893, he was appointed as Professor of Mathematics at the University of Allahabad.
+During his time at university, he became friends with Motilal Nehru.
 Later, he served as the Chief Inspector of Schools in the United Provinces.

 He was appointed the first Vice-Chancellor of the University of Lucknow on December 16, 1920, after previously serving as pro-vice-chancellor at Banaras Hindu University.

 Theosophical Society

-Chakravarti was introduced to the Theosophical Society by his uncle and became an active member of the organization.
-There, he met the Society's founders, Helena Petrovna Blavatsky and Colonel Henry Steel Olcott.
-By 1893, he served as the President of the Students Theosophical Association at Allahabad.
+Chakravarti was introduced to the Theosophical Society by his uncle and became a member of the organization.

-Although he was not a member of the Esoteric Section of the Society, some contemporaries including Bertram Keightley considered Chakravarti an occultist associated with Helena Petrovna Blavatsky Masters.

-1893 World's Parliament of Religions

-In 1893 the Theosophical Society sent a delegation to the World's Parliament of Religions in Chicago, which included Chakravarti, Annie Besant, and other figures.
-The Theosophical Society wanted a Brahmin attendee, and convinced Chakravarti to participate, despite his concerns that violating caste taboos would negatively affect his caste status ("losing his caste").
-After traveling to England and meeting leading theosophists, he sailed for America in August 1893 with Besant and others.
-Upon arriving, they met with American Theosophists.
-During their time in the United States, they organised multiple lectures.
+In 1893, the Theosophical Society sent a delegation to the World's Parliament of Religions in Chicago that included Chakravarti and Annie Besant.
+After traveling to England, he sailed for the U.S. in August 1893 with Besant to meet with American Theosophists to organize lectures.

 Reception

-For his service to the British Empire, Professor Chakravarti was awarded the title and medal of "Rai Bahadur".
-The Dr. Chakravarti Gold Medal is awarded annually at the University of Lucknow for achievements in academia.
+Chakravarti was awarded the title and medal of "Rai Bahadur" by the British colonial administration.
+The Dr. Chakravarti Gold Medal is awarded annually at the University of Lucknow for "social service contributions."

 Writings

-The Union Index of Theosophical Periodicals lists articles by or about Chakravarti.
+The Union Index of Theosophical Periodicals lists two articles by or about Chakravarti.